NoBrainerORM/nobrainer.io/docs/callbacks.md

   * `after_create`
   * `after_save`

-* When an existing document is updated with save:
+When a document is updated:

   * uniqueness validations locks are acquired
   * `before_validation`